-The generic reference to 'hotel' on this website does not necessarily distinguish between motels, pensions, aparthotels, residencia, gasthof etc. In addition to our own Diamond rating, wherever possible, we have provided the official rating awarded by the local tourist authorities for the resort hotel.
-However, in some destinations eg. Germany or the USA there is no official classification system.
+The generic reference to 'hotel' doesn't necessarily distinguish between motels, pensions, aparthotels, residencia, gasthof etc. In addition to our own Diamond rating, wherever possible, we have provided the official rating awarded by the local tourist authorities for the resort hotel.
+However, in some destinations eg. the USA, there is no official classification system.

 Diamond RatingsMore Details

 Official hotel ratings are set by relevant overseas authorities (where applicable) and unfortunately do not represent a consistent way of comparing accommodation standards from one country to the next.
 We have therefore established our own Diamond ratings to help you choose.
 These are based on our knowledge at the time of publication as well as your own views and take into account facilities, food, service and location.
 The ratings are given on a scale of 2-5 diamonds including 'plus' diamonds, and represent basic good value without frills to above average with extra comfort.
 Not all accommodation within the same rating will necessarily offer the same facilities, for example, we offer Ryokan accommodation as an extension in Japan, which we classify as 4 diamonds, however this doesn't compare in facilities to a 4 diamond hotel in Mexico, but as an excellent, traditional Japanese accommodation, it is 4 diamond standard.